Phaneesh-Git/Vim_tips_for_k8_certifications/README.md

 - `:bn` - to see the next file of the buffer
 - `:bn` - to see the previous buffer file
 - `:bd` - to delete the current buffer
-- `:badd file-name` - creates a buffer with new file but still cursor satya on current file
+- `:badd file-name` - creates a buffer with new file but still cursor stays on current file

 ✅ **_Task 1_** -take back up of a yaml file before editing
 ```